Rafa-Rocha/arrowhead-intercloud-rest-demo/README.md

 # Arrowhead Framework Demo for REST-based Intercloud Communication

 This repository serves as a demo for trying out the Arrowhead intercloud communication, using only HTTP/REST.
-This demo abides to the following scenario:
+This demo replicates the following scenario:
 1. Two Arrowhead Clouds (Cloud 1 and Cloud 2) are setup on different machines;
 2. An Arrowhead Service Provider is registered on Cloud 2;
 3. An Arrowhead Service Consumer asks Cloud 1's Orchestrator for the Provider's service on Cloud 1;